 This is significant because the impact of screentime guidelines has meant that we have still spent very little time exploring and working out the best way to use TV to support children’s development, to foster relationships and to use it in positive ways.
 The Joan Ganz Cooney Centre put a focus on 'co-viewing' a few years ago, and there would be value in that thinking being revisited and further explored if we want to help families make positive use of the technology in their lives.

-Children understand this, as Charlotte (aged 8) told us, “[Technology] has helped me because I watch the BTN, which stands for Behind the News, and in the BTN we find out basically what's happening around the world during Covid-19, during lockdown and during all other things happening around the world at this time.”
+Children understand this, as Charlotte (aged eight) told us, “[Technology] has helped me because I watch the BTN, which stands for Behind the News, and in the BTN we find out basically what's happening around the world during COVID-19, during lockdown and during all other things happening around the world at this time.”

 Not all screens are equal.
 And, our familiarity with the TV as a part of our lives and the way families have adapted to using it means it is not viewed the same as screens we hold in our hands and carry in our pockets.